This page contains revisions

 Arts and Humanities, Behavioral and Brain Sciences, Engineering and

-Studies, Management, and Natural Sciences
+Computer Science, General Studies, Management, Natural Sciences and

 Each of the university’s schools contains an undergraduate college, headed by an Associate Dean of Undergraduate Education (ADU) who coordinates the undergraduate programs and academic advising within the college.
 These colleges of The University of Texas at Dallas provide undergraduate students with a personalized setting in which they may pursue their academic careers.
 Each college offers an intellectual and social home for undergraduates within the larger university.